-Editor’s note: Listen to Kathryn VanArendonk discuss her list of the best comedy specials of 2021 so far with Jesse David Fox in the below episode of Vulture’s Good One podcast:
+Editor’s note: Listen to Kathryn VanArendonk discuss her list of the best comedy specials of 2021 with Jesse David Fox in the below episode of Vulture’s Good One podcast:

 Vir Das, Ten on Ten

 Das is performing in the middle of a pandemic and simultaneously running the risk that he’ll get arrested for what he jokes about.
-His material is about all of that: freedom of speech, religious conflict, grieving, privilege and class, and colonialism.
+His material is about all of that: freedom of speech, religious conflict, grieving, privilege and class, colonialism.
 It’s also so funny.
-Das has a knack for accents, for creating characters he can mock or undermine.
-(Especially Americans.)
-He has even more of an instinct for the joke that points at something truly uncomfortable, the line that slices at Indian industrial oligarchies, government COVID cover-ups, religious stereotypes — not just because they’re funny, although they absolutely are.
-Das jokes about this stuff because he truly feels it is worthwhile for his audience to have a space where someone says the obvious thing, where someone points at a familiar terribleness and says, “That’s terrible.”
+Das has a knack for accents, for creating characters he can mock or undermine (especially Americans).
+He has even more of an instinct for jokes that point at something truly uncomfortable, slicing at Indian industrial oligarchies, government COVID cover-ups, religious stereotypes.
+Das jokes about this stuff because he feels it is worthwhile for his audience to have a space where someone says the obvious thing, where someone points at a familiar terribleness and says, “That’s terrible.”
 Freedom of speech, Das says, is like you and he are both on a train, and nearby, there’s a guy with his dick hanging out.
 “We can’t do anything about the dicks,” Das says.
 “I’m just talking to see if you see it too.”

-Just because Bo Burnham’s Inside is the most blindingly obvious inclusion on this list does not detract from it more than earning its spot.
-Burnham’s special has consumed the comedy conversation for over a month now, thanks to its multitudinous offerings.
-It is comedy that points at the pandemic Zeitgeist while also being full of incisive commentary about internet culture that long predates pandemic screen sickness.
-It is comedy that’s catchy, full of earworm songs with melodies and productions that stand as their own parodies, but also undermine and play against Burnham’s lyrics.
-It’s comedy with an unusually rich visual component, because Burnham’s directing sensibility adds yet another layer of meaning and subversion to the interplay between his lyrics and his melodies.
-There are still years in front of us where we’ll be finding and experiencing new art that is about the experience of 2020, but in the yet-to-be-defined canon of 21st-century pandemic art, Inside is already one of the classics.
+Just because Bo Burnham’s Inside is the most blindingly obvious inclusion on this list does not make it deserve its spot any less.
+Burnham’s special consumed the comedy conversation all year, thanks to its multitudinous offerings (and also to the long tail of its media cycle, which has extended beyond its Netflix premiere and into an album release and a short theater run).
+It is comedy that points at the pandemic Zeitgeist while also being full of incisive commentary about internet culture that long predates it.
+It’s catchy, full of earworm songs with melodies and productions that stand as their own parodies but also undermine and play against Burnham’s lyrics.
+And it has an unusually rich visual component, because Burnham’s directing sensibility adds yet another layer of meaning and subversion to the interplay between his lyrics and his melodies.
+There are still years in front of us where we’ll be finding new art that is about the experience of 2020, but in the canon of 21st-century pandemic art, Inside is already one of the classics.

 More From This Series